Equity and Inclusion

 The committee has highlighted a few stories and updates from our work over the past couple of months.

-Safety, Policing and Racial Justice Task Force Update
+The Safety, Policing and Racial Justice Task Force has a NEW NAME!

 IN THE NEWS...